 Day 1: Milna (on Brač)

 A short Saturday afternoon sail from Split to Milna on the island of Brač is a good way to find your sea legs.
 Built around a deep bay affording natural shelter from storms, Milna has offered refuge to many a weary sailor through the centuries.
 Founded in the 16th century, its meandering seafront promenade, elegant stone mansions and grandiose Baroque church attest to former prosperity – Milna used to have two shipyards building sturdy wooden boats called bracere.
-Upon arrival, moor up in the harbour, then step ashore for a sunset dinner at Fontana – try the octopus salad followed by crni rižot (black risotto made from cuttlefish ink).
+Upon arrival, moor up in the harbour, then step ashore for a sunset dinner at one of the seaside restaurants.

 Day 2: Hvar Town (on Hvar)